hmorzaria/atlantis_azure/atlantis_server.md

-# Current Configuration Ubuntu Server 16.04 (Xenial)
+# Current Configuration Ubuntu Server 18.04 (Bionic Beaver)
 # This script details how to create a Virtual machine (instance) directly in the resource panel (Azure Portal)
 # For use in Atlantis simulations
 # Not using templates
  NOTE DS SERIES AND SSD AS STORAGE CANNOT BE USED WITH THESE INSTRUCTIONS, AND IS MORE EXPENSIVE.
 #
-This code assumes you are running Ubuntu Server 17.04 Check the version of your OS
+Check the version of your OS

      lsb_release -a